 I certainly do not want teachers' support of frog dissecting to result in harm to frog populations.
 The staff people of two well known biological supply companies have assured me that their grass frogs are collected according to government regulations which prohibit damage to wild populations.

 Nevertheless, I've become convinced that bullfrogs are the much better choice.

 First, bullfrogs sold by biological supply companies are farm raised (produced primarily for the food market) negating the fear of harming wild populations.
 In fact, as the following links give evidence, in large areas of North America bullfrogs are now considered an invasive species!

 What about cost?
 It pays to shop around.
-If purchased in quantities of at least ten, the largest bullfrogs (6-7") range from $6.75 to about $10.00 each, while the largest grass frogs (5½") range from $5.10 to about $6.00 apiece.
-In lean budget years, assigning students to teams of 3 instead of 2 will nearly offset the cost difference.
+If purchased in quantities of at least ten, the largest bullfrogs (6-7") range from about $10.00 to $16.00 each, while the largest grass frogs (5½") range from about $6.00 to $9.00 apiece.
+In lean budget years, assigning students to teams of three instead of two will nearly offset the cost difference.